-- The conceptual, data, and policy framework and the context of host societies were studied closely.
-They are affecting the whole integration processes and the experiences of migrant groups in a certain country. - After that, the relationships between members of the educational community and migrant children were researched from the perspective of the dynamics of the integration process. - The main focus of the project was delving into the experiences of children: newly arrived, long-term migrant children, and the local children in schools in Slovenia, Austria, Denmark, Spain, the United Kingdom, and Poland. - Analogous case studies of specific lived experiences of migrant children "in transition" in hotspots, camps, asylum homes and detention centres were carried out in Italy, France, Greece, Turkey, Slovenia, Austria, and Poland. - Finally, the findings were utilised in the Integration Lab and Policy Lab to stimulate inclusion and to empower migrant children.
-Children's voices, fieldwork and desk research findings were translated into practices and measures for educational practitioners as well as child-centered migrant integration policy recommendations.
+- The conceptual, data and policy framework, and the context of host societies were studied closely.
+They are affecting the whole integration processes and the experiences of migrant groups in a certain country; - After that the relationships between members of the educational community and migrant children were researched from the perspective of the dynamics of the integration process; - The main focus of the project was delving into the experiences of children: newly arrived, long term migrant children, and the local children in schools in Slovenia, Austria, Denmark, Spain, the United Kingdom and Poland; - Analogous, case studies of specific lived experiences of migrant children in hotspots, camps, asylum homes and detention centres were carried out in Italy, France, Greece, Turkey, Slovenia, Austria and Poland; - Finally, findings were utilized in Integration Lab and Policy Lab to stimulate inclusion and to empower migrant children.
+Children's voices, fieldwork and desk research findings were translated into practices and measures for educational practitioners as well as child-centred migrant integration policy recommendations.